weinman/practical-cnn/doc/instructions.md

 >
 > 1. Train a second model, using the jittered data.
 > 2. Look at the training and validation errors.
 Is their gap as wide as it was before?
-> 3. Use the new model to recognise the characters in the sentence by repeating the previous part.
+> 3. Use the new model to recognize the characters in the sentence by repeating the previous part.
 Does it work better?
 > 4.  **Advanced.** What else can you change to make the performance even better?